craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 ### Long

-This weapon has a reach of roughly 10 feet, though exactly that much when performing combat calculations.
+This weapon has a "reach" of roughly 10 feet, though exactly that much when performing combat calculations.

 ### Flexible